Corefinder89/MacTracker/Readme.md

 # Overview
 A simple application that would help an user keep track of the devices connected over a network.
-It uses the capabilities of a tool called `NMAP` and a very simple logic to deduce the MAC address and the device connected.
+It uses the capabilities of a tool called `NMAP` and a very simple logic to deduce the MAC address and the device connected over the network.

 # Requirements
 1. NMAP installed in the machine.